commonknowledge/articles/README.md

       i.
 Disclose that information to the Cooperative; and/or

       ii.
-Use that information for the benefit of the Cooperative;where to do so would amount to a breach of confidence
+Use that information for the benefit of the Cooperative; where to do so would amount to a breach of confidence

 ### **Expenses**